cloudydaiyz/find-it/README.md

 # game-center
-Game Center for cloudydaiyz.com.
+Gaming Center for cloudydaiyz.com.
 This repository contains the frontend, backend, and infrastructure.

 WIP:
 - Scavenger hunt